Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Introduction

+Given the limited availability of experimental data, it is challenging to determine which mechanism accounts best for the observed variability, and it is also possible that multiple factors may contribute.
+However, we believe that the framework we introduce is especially well-suited for investigating this problem because: (i) we utilize a biologically realistic ecological model fed with empirically fitted data to quantitatively describe the chemostat experiments \cite{Helling, Rosenzweig, Treves} (although the concepts could also be extended to analyze serial-dilution experiments); (ii) we propose a straightforward extension of the well-known framework of adaptive dynamics by adding stochasticity into the trade-off which allows for a controlled inclusion of variability; (iii) we generalize our results for a large family of trade-off curves, and (iv) we formulate additional theoretical predictions about the emergence of diversification under varied experimental scenarios.

-The paper is organized as follows: in Section \ref{sec:Model}, the eco-evolutionary model is introduced and the concept of soft trade-offs is defined; in Section \ref{sec:Results}, we present the main results and, finally, in section \ref{sec:Discussion} conclusions and future research lines are presented.
+The paper is structured as follows: Section \ref{sec:Model} introduces the eco-evolutionary model and defines the concept of stochastic trade-offs.
+Section \ref{sec:Results} outlines the main findings, while Section \ref{sec:Discussion} offers conclusions and delineates future research avenues.